owlbarn/tutorial/book/case-image-inception/README.md

 With these work done, we can run inference with the neural network model and the input image by calling the `infer` API from InceptionV3 module, which wraps around the `Graph.model` function.

 Then we need to decode the result, getting top-N (N defaults to 5) predictions in human-readable format.
-The output is an array of tuple, each tuple consists of a string for classified type description, and a float number ranging from 0 to 100 to represent the percentage probability of the input image actually being this type.
+The output is an array of tuple.
+Each tuple consists of a string for classified type description, and a float number ranging from 0 to 100 to represent the percentage probability of the input image actually being this type.
 Finally, if you want, you can pretty-print the result.

 Now that the whole script is ready, we can wrap it into a [zoo gist](https://gist.github.com/jzstark/6dfed11c521fb2cd286f2519fb88d3bf).